IAHispano/Applio/README.md

   8. [Thanks to all RVC, Mangio and Applio contributors](#-thanks-to-all-rvc-mangio-and-applio-contributors)

-## 🎯 Improvements of Applio Over RVC
+## 🎯 Improvements of Applio-RVC-Fork Over RVC
+*The comparisons are with respect to the official [Retrieval-based-Voice-Conversion-WebUI](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI) repository.*
 ### f0 Inference Algorithm Overhaul
 - Applio features a comprehensive overhaul of the f0 inference algorithm, including:
   - Addition of the pyworld dio f0 method.